nikcleju/IT_Course/Labs/TestSubjects.md

 ### Lab 11

-1. Write a C program that computes the CRC-16 value of a data file and appends it to the file.
+1. 1.
+Write a C program that performs CRC-16 computation and checking.

     The program shall be called in two possible ways: